tobiasrm/tinylog-tagging-rollingfilewriter/README.md

-# Tinylog Tagging RollingFilewriter
+# tinylog tagging rollingfilewriter
-**A [Tinylog](http://www.tinylog.org) rolling filewriter extension to remove arbitrary data defined via custom tags from the log entry.**
+**A [tinylog](http://www.tinylog.org) rolling filewriter extension to remove arbitrary data defined via custom tags from the log entry.**

 The main objective is the use in combination with [tinylog-coloredconsole](https://github.com/tobiasrm/tinylog-coloredconsole), which allows arbitrary colorized logs through custom tags.
 With *tinylog-tagging-rollingfilewriter*, you can remove (or replace) those tags before writing the log to file.

 The *tinylog-tagging-rollingfilewriter* is logically equal to the [tinylog-tagging-filewriter](https://github.com/tobiasrm/tinylog-tagging-filewriter) but uses the tinylog rolling filewriter for writing the file.

 ## Features
-The tinylog-tagging-filewriter extends Tinylog with the `tagging-rollingfilewriter` file writer.
+The tinylog-tagging-filewriter extends tinylog with the `tagging-rollingfilewriter` file writer.
 It allows you to define up to 10 custom tags (an arbitrary string), which are replaced with the corresponding custom parameter.
 Thus, you can generate some tags in your source-code to further processing (e.g. via the [tinylog-coloredconsole](https://github.com/tobiasrm/tinylog-coloredconsole)) but replaced custom content for file writing.

 The following listing outlines the defition of custom tags/parameters.
-The example will remove customTag1 and customTag2 before file writing (customTag2 via non-provided, i.e. empty, content reducing config size), while customTag3 is replaced with "==3==".
+The example will remove *customTag1* and *customTag2* before file writing (*customTag2* via non-provided, i.e. empty, content reducing config size), while *customTag3* is replaced with "==3==".

 ```
 DEFINITION: